energysistem/manuals/42601-Tower3 G2/en/14-carga.md

 - Voltage = 5V
 - Current = 2A

-*Note:* Any device that requires more than 5 V voltage cannot be charged.
+Any device that requires more than 5 V voltage cannot be charged.

+*Note:* Keep a distance between the FM antenna and the charging cable to prevent interferences while charging devices and using the radio mode.